qsb-dev/quantum-space-buddies/README.md

 ## Frequently Asked Questions

 ### I keep timing out when trying to connect!
 Check the mod settings for "Use KCP Transport".
 You have to forward port 7777 as TCP/UDP, or use Hamachi.
-All players must have this turned on or off.
+ALL PLAYERS MUST HAVE THIS AS THE SAME VALUE.

 ### Requirements
 - Latest version of OWML.